influxtsdb/helm-charts/README.md

 ## Charts

-- [influx-proxy](https://github.com/chengshiwen/influx-proxy): InfluxDB Proxy with High Availability and Consistent Hash
+- [influx-proxy](./charts/influx-proxy): Helm chart for [InfluxDB Proxy](https://github.com/chengshiwen/influx-proxy), a Layer to InfluxDB with High Availability and Consistent Hash

 ## Support